Tools I Actually Use

 What about HubSpot?

 HubSpot's free CRM is genuinely excellent for sales teams.
 If you do a lot of outbound sales or need pipeline tracking, it could be better than what I use.
-Their marketing tools get pricey though ($800+/mo for full features).
+Their marketing tools get pricey, though ($800+/mo for full features).

-Do you use all 6 tools?
+Do you use all six tools?

 Where should a beginner start?